 This version of WHONET is still in development.
 In addition to the standard features of the desktop softwares, For U.S. facilities, WHONET WEB also supports monthly reporting to the CDC’s NHSN project MDRO-CDI reporting module.

-WHONET WEB is a web application written in Visual Studio 2017, and can be in installed on a facility’s intranet network or the public internet on a server of your choice.
+WHONET WEB is a web application which can be deployed on an intranet, or the public internet to a server of your choice.
 The current demonstration version is available in English only, but multilingual support will be added.

 This is the version of WHONET used in over 120 countries and 2,300 laboratories around the world.
-WHONET 5.6 is a desktop application written in Visual Basic 6 with support for 24 languages and 2019 CLSI and EUCAST breakpoints.
+WHONET 5.6 is a desktop application with support for 24 languages and 2019 CLSI and EUCAST breakpoints.

 For many years, WHONET has had the ability to present temporal trends in organism frequencies and resistance proportions in the form of descriptive statistics and graphs.
 The user could then examine these trends and graphs individually in efforts to detect and characterize possible community or hospital outbreaks of microorganisms.
 WHONET was not able to highlight potential clusters in an automatic fashion in order to focus the attention of the software user on possible outbreaks or to provide statistical guidance as to whether observed trends were statistically significant.